rakshit444/InstagramTracker/README.md

 # InstagramTracker
 # Introduction

-This sample project gives you the boilerplate code you need to connect to Instagram API and retrieve the content by Rest API calls.
+This sample android project gives you the boilerplate code you need to connect to Instagram API,get access token and retrieve the content by Rest API calls.

-This application uses retrofit+okhttp+realm open source libraries.he sample application implemented in the project has very simple functionalities:
+This application uses retrofit+okhttp+realm open source libraries.
+The project has very simple functionalities:

     You get the access Token for further request
     List of the followers